 Recently, Ecuador has become a leading producer of remarkable chocolates.
-One of the most famous brands of chocolate, Pacari, has won numerous international awards for the quality of its products and has become regarded as one of the best chocolates in the world.
+One of the most famous brands, Pacari, has won numerous international awards for the quality of its products and is now regarded as one of the best chocolates in the world.
 Make sure to try it when visiting Ecuador.

 Tips for Sustainable Travel

-Working with a tour operator that complies with responsible and ethical tourism practises is the best way to support sustainable travel initiatives to Ecuador.
-Using a reusable water bottle and minimising any waste should be the way to travel to any destination.
-While in Ecuador, travellers can try to support local businesses and artisans by purchasing their handcrafted souvenirs in markets and by dining in independent restaurants.
+Working with a tour operator that complies with responsible and ethical tourism practices is the best way to support sustainable travel initiatives in Ecuador.
+Use a refillable water bottle and minimize your waste from plastics and packaging.
+While in Ecuador, travellers can try to support local businesses and artisans by purchasing handcrafted souvenirs in markets, and by dining in independent restaurants.

 Where to Go Next

-It’s easy for travellers to add on the neighbouring nations of Colombia and Peru to a trip to Ecuador.
+It’s easy for travellers to add the neighbouring nations of Colombia and Peru to an Ecuador trip.
 Logistics and infrastructure are easy to sort out and the countries complement each other in terms of history and culture.
 Visiting Cusco and Machu Picchu in Peru after a stay in Quito and a cruise through the Galapagos Islands is one of the most popular itineraries in South America.

 17 Aug 2020, 4:35 p.m.